 Your group shots are a dose of nostalgia, not only for you but for every person that comes after you and wonders what you and your family used to be like 1o, 20 or 50 years ago.

-Of course I am romanticising things a bit.
-The reality of the situation is that there are probably other things you would rather be doing than standing in a line and having your picture taken.
+I am romanticising things a bit.
+There are probably things you would rather be doing than standing in a line having your picture taken.
 There’s that champagne I mentioned earlier for a start.

-I also work really, really quickly and suggest that my couples limit their group shots to around 6 group shot combinations.
-This takes around 20 – 30 minutes and means that my couples get through their group shots without losing the will to live and can quickly get back to enjoying their party.
+I work really, really quickly and suggest that my couples limit their group shots to around 6 groups shot combinations.
+This takes around 20 – 30 minutes and means that my couples can quickly get back to enjoying their party.
 If you do want more wedding photography group shots that’s totally fine.
 We just need to make sure it’s built into your timeline.